AlessioRomeo/TelgeaAssessment/README.md

-## Component Choice: Top-Up for Users

-The main two reasons I chose to implement the "Top-Up for Users" component:

-1. It provides a complete user flow with multiple screens and interactions
-2. It demonstrates handling of form inputs, validation, and state management

-The Whitelisting component seemed a little too simplistic and I don't think it would've showcased my abilities the same way.

-## Technical Notes and Trade-offs

-### Implementation Approach

-- **Framework**: Used Next.js with App Router for efficient routing (even though it wasn't needed in this case) and server components
-- **Styling**: Implemented with Tailwind CSS
-- **State Management**: Created a context-based state management system to handle the multi-step flow (even if values are hardcoded this was to make it more realistic and properly show the overall flow)
-- **Mock Data**: Used hardcoded data for countries, topup options, and user information

-### Key Features Implemented

-- Multi-step flow for selecting topup options
-- International data selection with country search
-- Date selection with calendar interface
-- Loading and error states with retry functionality
-- Phone number input with formatting and validation
-- Confirmation screen with success message

-### Technical Trade-offs

-**Tailwind vs CSS/SCSS**:

-- Had to use Tailwind instead of pure CSS/SCSS.
-From experience, I believe pure CSS/SCSS is superior for performance, scalability, and organization, especially in larger codebases.
-CSS keeps everything clean and organized while Tailwind can become messy as projects grow.
-Additionally, CSS offers much more flexibility for complex styling needs.

-**Client Components**:

-- Used client components for interactive elements requiring state
-- Trade-off: Slightly larger bundle size but better user experience with client-side interactions

-**Context API vs. Form Libraries**:

-- Used React Context for state management instead of form libraries like React Hook Form
-- Trade-off: Simpler implementation for this specific use case, but less robust for complex form validation

-**Mock Data**:

-- Used hardcoded data instead of API calls
-- Trade-off: Faster development but would need refactoring for real API integration

-### Future Improvements

-- Add proper API integration for country data and topup options
-- Implement more robust form validation
-- Add animations for smoother transitions between steps
-- Improve accessibility features
-- Add comprehensive test coverage
+# Task 1: Building a Component

+### Component Choice: Top-Up for Users

+I chose the "Top-Up for Users" component because it offers a comprehensive user flow with multiple screens and interactions, and it demonstrates handling of form inputs, validation, and state management.
+The Whitelisting component felt too simplistic to fully showcase my abilities.

+### Technical Notes and Trade-offs

+**Implementation Approach:**
+- **Framework:** Next.js with App Router for efficient routing and server components.
+- **Styling:** Tailwind CSS.
+- **State Management:** Context-based state management for the multi-step flow.
+- **Mock Data:** Hardcoded data for countries, top-up options, and user information.

+**Key Features:**
+- Multi-step flow for selecting top-up options.
+- Accessibility features following best practices.
+- International data selection with a country search.
+- Date selection using a calendar interface.
+- Loading and error states with retry functionality.
+- Phone number input with formatting and validation.
+- Confirmation screen with a success message.

+**Trade-offs:**
+- **Tailwind vs. CSS/SCSS:** While Tailwind accelerates development, pure CSS/SCSS may offer better performance, scalability, and organization in larger codebases.
+- **Client Components:** Improved interactivity at the cost of a slightly larger bundle size.
+- **Context API vs. Form Libraries:** React Context simplifies state management, but lacks the robustness of specialized form libraries like React Hook Form.
+- **Mock Data:** Using hardcoded data speeds up development but would require refactoring for real API integration.

+**Future Improvements:**
+- Integrate with APIs for country data and top-up options.
+- Implement more robust form validation.
+- Add animations for smoother transitions.
+- Enhance accessibility features.
+- Expand test coverage.

+---

+# Task 2: Refactored Button Component

+In the `BetterButton.tsx` file, I refactored the original messy button component to improve clarity and maintainability.
+I updated naming conventions, added inline comments to explain my changes, and ensured the formatting follows best practices for readability.

+---

+# Task 3: Written Response

+When facing design inconsistencies, I’d first set up a quick discussion with the designer to understand their vision and clarify any ambiguities.
+I’d suggest establishing a unified design system with defined spacing, typography, and responsive breakpoints to ensure consistency across the application.
+In parallel, I’d propose creating a few annotated prototypes to test how these adjustments work on both desktop and mobile views.
+This collaborative approach not only addresses immediate issues but also lays the foundation for a more maintainable and scalable design process.